This LGBT history month, Philip Baldwin speaks to me about living with an HIV-positive diagnosis and everything in between

 Similarly, what do you think of the NHS’s approach to treatments, and would you recommend any changes to healthcare professionals?

 “An area where healthcare professionals could make improvements is for women living with HIV.
 It is saddening that women living with HIV often experience intimate partner violence.
 A 2012 study based at the Homerton University Hospital found that 52% of women had experienced intimate partner violence, while a 2018 study by the Terrence Higgins Trust and the Sophia Forum found an even higher proportion of women had experienced this, at 58%.
 Healthcare professionals should bear this in mind and we could see better support and signposting for women living with HIV.”

 women living with HIV often experience intimate partner violence.

-7. I know that you have re-forged your identity after your HIV diagnosis, you’ve also re-incorporated faith into your identity.
-How has it influenced your activism?
+I know that you have re-forged your identity after your HIV diagnosis, you’ve also re-incorporated faith into your identity.
+How has this influenced your activism?

 “My faith underpins everything that I do.
 I am a trustee of the Ozanne Foundation, which seeks to eliminate discrimination based on sexuality and gender within a faith.
 The Foundation recently released the results of its National Faith and Sexuality Survey, which revealed a lot about so-called “conversion therapy”.

 “Twenty-two participants in the survey had been forced to undergo sexual intercourse with someone of the opposite gender.
 The discredited practice of “conversion therapy” needs to be banned as soon as possible.”

 Are there any historical figures who you believe made your work possible?

 “Harvey Milk is hugely inspiring for every activist.
 He was elected to the San Francisco Board of Supervisors in 1977 and assassinated 11 months later.
 At the time he was the most high-profile openly gay politician in the USA and he played a key role in the development of the global gay rights movement.